ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.

+   Newer HTTP versions like HTTP/2 can send multiple requests over the same connection.
+A concurrency limit policy which drops connections may be problematic.

+   RateLimit headers enable sending *on the same connection* different limit values on each response, depending on the policy scope (eg. per-user, per-custom-key, ..)

 8. Do a positive value of `RateLimit-Remaining` imply any service guarantee for my future requests to be served?